Desired Future Conditions Documents

 How the TWDB estimates Modeled Available Groundwater (MAG) from desired future conditions (DFCs).

 Explanation of Dry Cells and drawdown averaging for desired future conditions.

-Explains the TWDB's role in joint groundwater planning and includes commonly asked questions regarding the joing groundwater planning process, including information on relevant and non-relevant aquifers, and how DFC statements should be expressed.
+Explains the TWDB's role in joint groundwater planning and includes commonly asked questions regarding the joining groundwater planning process, including information on relevant and non-relevant aquifers, and how DFC statements should be expressed.

 A paper presented at the State Bar of Texas 'The Changing Face of Water Rights in Texas' conference held in Bastrop, May 8-9, 2008.
 This paper discusses groundwater management areas, desired future conditions, and the role of managed available groundwater.